The photon PDF within the CT18 global analysis: Conclusion

 Finally, we remind the reader that a number of aspects of this study, among them, more detailed investigation of parton-level charge-symmetry breaking \cite{Hobbs:2011vy} and simultaneous determinations of the neutron's photon content, leave room for further improvement.
 Rather than undertaking these in the analysis above, we reserve these issues for future work(s), for which such considerations maybe relevant to achieving still higher electroweak precision in next-generation phenomenology.

 \acknowledgments We thank Eric Christy for providing updated code to compute the low-$W^2$ resonance-region structure functions, as well as for valuable conversations.
 We also thank our the CTEQ-TEA colleagues for helpful discussions and Sergei Kulagin for useful exchanges.
 The work at MSU is partially supported by the U.S.~National Science Foundation under Grant No.~PHY-2013791.
-The work of T.~J.~Hobbs was supported by the U.S.~Department of Energy under Grant No.~DE-SC0010129 as well as by a JLab EIC Center Fellowship.
+The work of T.~J.~Hobbs was supported at SMU by the U.S.~Department of Energy under Grant No.~DE-SC0010129 as well as by a JLab EIC Center Fellowship; support was also provided by the Fermi National Accelerator Laboratory, managed and operated by Fermi Research Alliance, LLC under Contract No.~DE-AC02-07CH11359 with the U.S.~Department of Energy.
 The work of K.~Xie was supported in part by the U.S.~Department of Energy under grant No.~DE-FG02-95ER40896, U.S.~National Science Foundation under Grant No.~PHY-1820760, and in part by the PITT PACC.
 The work of M.~Yan is supported by the National Science Foundation of China under Grant Nos.
 11725520, 11675002, and 11635001.
 C.-P.~Yuan is also grateful for the support from the Wu-Ki Tung endowed chair in particle physics.